Approach to drug allergy

 The baddie of the world T cell mediated +/- macrophages, eos, or neutrophils DELAYED onset, days to weeks Prominent skin findings are the classic manifestation large variance in clinical severity on presentation

-Morbiliform drug reaction, AGEP, DRESS, SJS/TENS
+Morbiliform drug reaction, FDE, AGEP, DRESS, SJS/TENS it's a bit of a spectrum

 Approach general